samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 {: .notice--warning}
 This page is under construction.
 Please visit later for more updates.

 A real time streaming protocol ([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/) into a Kafka topic and consumed by a signal processing application.
-This project serves to highlight various important data engineering concepts.
+This project serves to highlight and demonstrate various important data engineering concepts.
 The data pipeline in detail is as follows:

-+ GoProducerRTSP module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang implementation of openCV) code written in Golang.
++ `GoProducerRTSP` module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang implementation of openCV) code written in Golang.
 The video is enqueued into a dockerized Kafka topic.
 RTSP is prevalent in security cameras and commercial camera systems.
-+ Zookeeper and Kafka modules: Zookeeper and Kafka container instances are spun from dockerized images from Confluent.
++ Zookeeper and Kafka modules: Zookeeper and Kafka container instances are spun from dockerized images from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html).
-+ PyConsumerRTSP module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
++ `PyConsumerRTSP` module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
 The fetched video frames are displayed using openCV.
-Some simple signal processing is performed on the video and printed to screen.
-This signal procesing serves as a template for real practical signal processing code.
+Some simple computation is performed on each video frame and printed to screen by the Python code.
+This signal procesing portion serves as a template (or placeholder) for real practical signal processing code.
++ `PyConsumerRTSP2` module: This is a duplicate of `PyConsumerRTSP` package.
+Running two consumers from two different consumer groups simultaneously, namely `PyConsumerRTSP` and `PyConsumerRTSP2`, which consume from the same Kafka topic demonstrates scalability of the data pipeline.

 ## Repository

 The [repository](https://github.com/Adaickalavan/DataPipeline) contains the following:

++ Docker-compose file for Zookeeper and Kafka services
 + Go code
   + Dockerized Zookeeper and Kafka images
   + Dockerized Kafka producer with GoCV (openCV) library